How to Help Your Student Balance Work and School (Without Losing Their Mind)CollegiateParent

 When my daughter applied to college, a strong study abroad program was on her must-have list.
-So, when the opportunity to study abroad presented itself her junior year, she completed the required documents, was accepted to her preferred program, and left on September 18, 2001 for Paris, France.
+So, when the opportunity to study abroad presented itself her junior year, she completed the required documents, was accepted to her preferred program, and left the following autumn for Paris.

 As a parent, I was excited for her, but back then I didn't know anything about what she needed to do to get ready for this experience.
 My first stop was the college’s study abroad website.
 It explained how the program worked, the documents and preparation my daughter would need, and tips about how I could help with the process.

 Students typically meet with an advisor before applying to study abroad programs.
 After meeting with the advisor, they complete applications (usually online).
 Each application is different but most contain a statement of purpose, essay, recommendations, transcripts and the application itself.
 Applications for fall programs are typically due in the spring, and spring program applications are due in the fall.